Free Internal Communications Plan Template for a successful, tailored strategy

 #4 Craft Your Content Strategy

-Plan what kind of content you’ll create and share.
-This can include news updates, project announcements, training materials, and just about anything you are able to create.
+Plan what kind of content you are going to create and share.
+This can include news updates, project announcements, training materials, and just about anything you can create.
 But the value is in the message, so develop it carefully.
 Know what you want to share and make sure that it contains the facts and data to support your message.

 Then you need to bring your message to life.
 That’s why the secret is to add anecdotal information and real-life stories to make them real.